Today was perfect crochet weather.

 After three hours of nearly uninterrupted weaving in of ends, this is what was left for me to do:

-And if you would like to see video of my great granny square in action (well at least as active as an inanimate object can be), you can find “My great granny square” parts 1 and 2 here.
+And if you would like to see video of my great granny square in action (well at least as active as an inanimate object can be), here are videos (part 1 and part 2) of “My great granny square.”